Marcelino-Neto/Jogo/README.md

 ## Installing

-- Before starting, you will need to have the following tools installed on your machine: <a href="https://git-scm.com/">Git</a>
+- Before starting, you will have this tool installed on your machine: <a href="https://git-scm.com/">Git</a>
 - It's nice to have an editor to work with code like: <a href="https://code.visualstudio.com/">VSCode</a>
 - Since this project doesn't depend on any external dependency, you can just run and start to use it! <br>